JoaquinPerezDev/radix-sort-arrays/README.md

 array.
 Given the input array below, the maximum number of digits found is 4, so the algorithm will loop through 4 times in order for it to sort from start to finish.

+More on the topic of radix sort can be found in this video: https://youtu.be/XiuSW_mEn7g

 Sample input: array = [8762, 654, 3008, 345, 87, 65, 234, 12, 2]<br>
 Sample output: sorted = [2, 12, 65, 87, 234, 345, 654, 3008, 8762]<br>